osxmidi/LinVst/README.md

 Makefile-embed6432 and Makefile-noembed6432 build a LinVst version that autodetects and automatically runs both 64 bit vst's and 32 bit vst's.

-Makefile-embed6432 and Makefile-embed are for the host embedded window option.
+Makefile-embed6432 and Makefile-embed are for the daw embedded window option.

-Makefile-xembed6432 and Makefile-xembed are for the host embedded window option using XEMBED (some display problems might occur).

-Makefile-noembed6432 and Makefile-noembed are for a standalone window version that can be useful for some hosts (Tracktion).
+Makefile-noembed6432 and Makefile-noembed are for a standalone window version that can be useful for some daw's.

-Makefile-noembed6432-drag and Makefile-noembed-drag are for a standalone window version that can accept drag and drop files.

-Makefiles ending with ontop are for a standalone window version with a always ontop window.
+Makefiles ending with ontop are for a standalone window version with an always ontop window.